SDWebImage/libaom-Xcode/README.md

 On iOS, due to lack of dynamic CPU detect and the suck of CocoaPods/Carthage, we disable the NEON instruction.

+If you want the best performance for specify architecture, use the pre-build static library in `lib` instead.

 ## Installation

 ### Carthage